Common Name(s): Black Willow

 Odor: No characteristic odor.

-Allergies/Toxicity: There have been very few adverse health effects associated with the actual wood of willow (Salix genus), however, the bark and other parts of the tree have been reported as a sensitizers.
+Allergies/Toxicity: There have been very few adverse health effects associated with the actual wood of willow (Salix genus), however, the bark and other parts of the tree have been reported as sensitizers.
 Usually most common reactions simply include skin and respiratory irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Willow isn’t an overly common furniture wood in the United States, though it seems to be in abundant supply.
 Prices are likely to be quite economical throughout its natural range.